ffmaer/PLand/README.md

-# PLand
+# StoryLand

-Procedural Landmass Generation
+Where you can pick up stories on the land.

 My First Unity Project

-Based on the tutorial: https://github.com/SebLague/Procedural-Landmass-Generation
+Based on SebLague's Procedural Landmass Generation tutorial: https://github.com/SebLague/Procedural-Landmass-Generation